ImiGit/Object-Detection-in-an-Urban-Environment/Results.md

 The results got better compared to the previous experiment, however still the total loss is around two times the reference experiment.

 #### Experiment 3

 ##### Preparations
 For this improvement trial, I will experiment with the the model's architecture and try different pretrained model from the Tf Object Detection APIs available on [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
 I have chosen [Faster R-CNN Inception ResNet V2 640x640](http://download.tensorflow.org/models/object_detection/tf2/20200711/faster_rcnn_inception_resnet_v2_640x640_coco17_tpu-8.tar.gz) model and uploaded it in the pretrained directory of the working environment.
 With a tiny change in the code to make the new `pipeline.config` file as below, I performed the training.

 ```
 python edit_config.py --train_dir /home/workspace/data/train/ --eval_dir /home/workspace/data/val/ --batch_size 2 --checkpoint /home/workspace/experiments/pretrained_model/faster_rcnn_inception_resnet_v2_640x640_coco17_tpu-8/checkpoint/ckpt-0 --label_map /home/workspace/experiments/label_map.pbtxt
 ```
+Also, inside the config file I assign the `num_classes: 3` to match our dataset.
+This model takes almost 4 times longer to be trained.

 ##### Results